ricardolsmendes/rootless-podman-dockerfiles/README.md

 runtine](https://podman.io/) in _rootless mode_.

 I've been using these images to __test__ how Podman behaves when running inside containers.
-To be more specif, I'm trying to use it to __build images inside containers__.
+To be more specific, I'm trying to use them to __build images inside containers__ as an alternative to Docker in Docker (DinD).
+Unfortunately, I didn't succeed unless launching the containers in _privileged mode_.

 Instructions and results are presented below.

 ## 1. Docker usage